Skip to main content

 Practicing yoga

 Even though yoga has been around for centuries, the practice didn’t really take hold in the United States until the 70s.
 Today, the percentage of adults and kids who do yoga has increased.
-A 2012 survey out of the National Health Interview said 94 percent of yogis got involved with the discipline because of health reasons.
-Yogis reported in the survey that practicing yoga on a regular basis encouraged them to exercise more and eat healthier while improving sleep and reducing stress.
-So, why wait until there’s a health issue to bring yoga into your life?
+A 2012 survey by the National Health Interview said 94% of yogis got involved with the discipline because of health reasons.

-Why kids need yoga as much as parents?
+Why kids need yoga as much as parents

 Over the years, multiple studies have shown that yoga is great for the mind and body.
 Many adults turn to yoga to help when a problem crops up like a bout with insomnia or battling a bad back.
 Life is stressful and incorporating regular exercise into the day is just as important for the kiddos as it is for parents and caregivers.
-Doing yoga as a family can be an ideal way to spend quality time together while benefiting the body and the mind.
-Yoga, unlike some forms of exercise, is accessible to all ages and learning the practice along with your children puts them and you on the road to a healthy lifestyle.

 little girl doing yoga poses as an exercise warm-up

 Like anything else with children, introducing kids to yoga is best with an element of fun.
 Gershen recommends keeping yoga practice with kiddos “playful”.
-Thankfully, there are a quite a few YouTube videos to help.
+Thankfully, there are quite a few YouTube videos to help.
 Yoga with Adriene is a popular online yoga series.
 The yoga instructor has a Yoga for Kids video that parents and kids can do together to introduce them to the practice in a fun way.
-Cosmic Kids Yoga is used by some physical education teachers.
-Thanks to YouTube, parents can take advantage of this upbeat yoga series for kids at home too.
-The short videos introduce everyone to different yoga poses in a fun way.

 Materials

 Starting a yoga routine at home is pretty simple.
 All you need is comfy clothes, bare feet, and space on the floor.
-Parents and kiddos can certainly do yoga without a mat, but utilizing a yoga mat does help prevent hands and feet from slipping.
+Parents and kiddos can certainly do yoga without a mat, but using a yoga mat does help prevent hands and feet from slipping.

-Life is busy and stressful.
-School, work, homework, sports, and other after school activities can make things a little crazy for the whole family not to mention the other things happening in every day life that causes anxiety.
-Bringing yoga into the house is a win-win for the adults and the kiddos in the family.
-Yoga is an age-old practice offering physical, mental, and emotional benefits for yogis of all ages.
 Regular yoga practice improves overall health and focus while reducing stress.
 Kids who do yoga regularly do better in the classroom.
-With online videos, introducing the family to yoga is low stress too.
+With online videos, introducing the family to yoga is low stress, too.
 On the next family fun night, roll out the yoga mats, take off the socks, and namaste.
 Yoga sessions don’t have to be long either to reap the benefits.
-Ten to 15 minutes of basic yoga poses each day goes a long way toward enhancing the overall well-being of kids and adults.
+Practicing 10 to 15 minutes of basic yoga poses each day goes a long way toward enhancing the overall well-being of kids and adults.

 Dawn Miller